7 Dog Allergy Medications Prescribed By Vets

 Why Your Vet Might Recommend a Prescription Dog Allergy Medication

 In a perfect world, we could prevent symptoms of allergies in our dogs by avoiding allergens.
 In reality, however, that isn’t always feasible.
-Food allergies and flea allergies may be preventable, but there’s no way to completely protect your dog from pollen, dust, cat dander, or even human dander, all of which can serve as potential environmental allergens.
+Food allergies and flea allergies may be preventable.
+However, there’s no way to completely protect your dog from pollen, dust, cat dander, or even human dander, all of which can serve as potential environmental allergens.
 Therefore, allergy medication for dogs often plays a role in treatment.

 7 Prescription Dog Allergies Medications

 Veterinarians use a variety of tools in the management of allergic dermatitis.
-Depending on your dog’s allergies, your treatment plan may include parasite preventives, prescription diets, injections, medicated dog shampoo for skin allergies, and other treatments.
-In many cases, prescription dog allergy medicine plays a role in the management of allergies.
+Depending on your dog’s allergies, your dog skin allergy treatment plan may include:

 These seven allergy medications for dogs are commonly prescribed by veterinarians to manage allergy symptoms in dogs.